otpcl/otpcl.github.io/syntax.md

 If the first character of a word is a single-quote (`'`) then the word is terminated by the next unescaped single-quote and is interpreted to be an atom (Erlang type: atom).
 Any otherwise-special characters appearing within the atom's quotes are included as-is in the resulting atom's name.
 The starting and ending single-quotes will not be included in the resulting atom's name.

 If a word does not match any of the above rules then the word is interpreted to be an atom (Erlang type: atom).
 Any otherwise-special characters appearing between the start of the atom and the next unescaped whitespace, closing parenthesis, greater-than sign, or closing square brace are included as-is in the resulting atom's name.

+If the first character of an (unquoted) atom is a pipe character (`|`) then it is treated as the beginning of a new command (thus terminating the previous command).
+This enables the use of "pipe commands" in OTPCL to chain commands together in interesting ways.